Avoid Capital Gains Tax in the UK: How Long Must You Live in Your Property?

 3. Your property is development value

-PPR is applicable only on the actual value of your property, excluding its development value.
+PPR applies only to the actual value of your property, excluding its development value.
 Here, you have to calculate the partial PPR by deducting a part of your expense from the current use value of the property.

 After calculating your Capital Gain Tax and the PRR, report it to the HMRC before 31st January every year.